SpencerTinnin/e621dl/README.md

 - Max downloaded files per section limit.
 You can download only, say, 100 last files.
 - **`order:` metatag family support**.
 With max downloads limit you can get e.g. top 10 most rated or top 25 least favorite.
 - **Multithreaded**.
+- **Folder pruning**.
+All files that are no longer required can be removed on next run.
+This is **not** a default behavior.
+- Easy blacklisting.
+Just move files you don't wanna see again to a special folder, and you won't.
+The files will also be removed from the folder.

 # Installing and Setting Up **e621dl**